 3) The rest of the phases in design thinking – Ideate -> Prototype -> Test is built on a customer-centric foundation and that drives your organization around customer related experience.

 As a real-time case, at OptiSol, we incorporated this customer-centric approach via our Prototype2Build (P2B) strategy where we help our clients by asking questions about their customers, the assumptions around their perceived needs and point of view.
 We build prototypes based on that and let them validate before getting into actual development.
 The empathy and ideation phase helps our clients in understanding their revenue generation options and the real theory behind the existence of their business.

 Though Peter Drucker has highlighted this in his HBR article in 1994, it still stands true testing times:

 “Every organization, whether a business or not, has a theory of the business.
 Indeed, a valid theory that is clear, consistent, and focused is extraordinarily powerful.”

-In the modern times, this theory of business has to be customer centric and their experience with organization.
-It needs to be validated at regular intervals and Design thinking will be the best approach to accomplish this via an organization wide orientation.
+In the modern times, this theory of business has to be customer centric and their experience with the organization.
+It needs to be validated at regular intervals and Design thinking will be the best approach to accomplish this via an organization-wide orientation.